 At some point, we've all woken up from a deep sleep to discover a numb hand.
 Occasional numbness or pins and needles is normal.
-It usually occurs when you snooze in a strange position that cuts off circulation and causes your hand to "fall asleep."
+While numb hands can occur from anxiety or too much caffeine, it usually occurs when you snooze in a strange position that cuts off circulation and causes your hand to "fall asleep."

 Video of the Day

 We spoke to two neurologists to understand why you may lose sensation in your hand when sleeping and what you can do to tone down the tingling and numbness.

 When should you worry about hand numbness?
 If you experience persistent hand numbness along with any of the following symptoms, seek medical attention right away, says Nitin Butala, MD, a neurologist in Jacksonville, Florida:

 - Numbness across the body, not just in your hands

 - Muscle weakness

 - Pain in the arms and legs that won’t go away

 - Any other new neurological symptoms (vision changes, muscle twitches, gait instability, pain, urinary or bowel incontinence, etc.)